-- 1. Cosmetic Procedures, as defined in the Glossary of Defined Terms are excluded from coverage.
-Examples include: - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple. - pharmacological regimens. - nutritional procedures or treatments. - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherpy treatment of veins. - hair removal or replacement by any means. - treatments for skin wrinkles or any treatment to improve the appearance of the skin. - treatment for spider veins. - skin abrasion procedures performed as a treatment for acne. - treatments for hair loss. - varicose vein treatment of the lower extremities, when it is considered cosmetic. - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
-Replacement of an existing breast implant is considered reconstructive if the initial breast implant followed mastectomy. - breast augmentation. - 2.
-Physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, health club memberships and programs, spa treatments, and diversion or general motivation. - 3.
-Weight loss programs whether or not they are under medical supervision or for medical reasons, even if for morbid obesity. - 4.
-Wigs regardless of the reason for the hair loss. - 5.
+- 1. Cosmetic Procedures, as defined in the Glossary of Defined Terms are excluded from - 2. pharmacological regimens. coverage.
+Examples include: - liposuction or removal of fat deposits considered undesirable, including fat accumulation under the male breast and nipple.
+This exclusion does not apply to liposuction for which Benefits are provided as described under Reconstructive Procedures. - nutritional procedures or treatments. - tattoo or scar removal or revision procedures (such as salabrasion, chemosurgery and other such skin abrasion procedures). - Sclerotherpy treatment of veins. - hair removal or replacement by any means. - treatments for skin wrinkles or any treatment to improve the appearance of the skin. - treatment for spider veins. - skin abrasion procedures performed as a treatment for acne. - treatments for hair loss. - varicose vein treatment of the lower extremities, when it is considered cosmetic. - replacement of an existing intact breast implant if the earlier breast implant was performed as a Cosmetic Procedure.
+Replacement of an existing breast implant is considered reconstructive if the initial breast implant followed mastectomy. - breast augmentation. - 3.
+Physical conditioning programs such as athletic training, bodybuilding, exercise, fitness, flexibility, health club memberships and programs, spa treatments, and diversion or general motivation.

+- 4. Weight loss programs whether or not they are under medical supervision or for medical reasons, even if for morbid obesity. - 5.
+Wigs regardless of the reason for the hair loss. - 6.
 Treatment of benign gynecomastia (abnormal breast enlargement in males).